Skip to Content Skip to Footer

 3. The VPAA, or designee, will forward the proposal and any other supporting documents to the UCC Chair.

-5. After Faculty Senate approval, the UCC Chair will forward the proposal to the VPAA, or designee, or final review and then onto the Registrar for inclusion into the Student Information System, and subsequently the next academic catalog.
+6. After Faculty Senate approval, the UCC Chair or vice-Chair will forward the proposal either to the VPAA or designee (e.g. for new core courses), or to the Registrar directly for inclusion into the Student Information System, and subsequently the next academic catalog.

 III.
 MODIFICATION OF EXISTING: